 2 – Avoid patterns that are smaller than a quarter because of a strange effect called chromatic aberration, which happens in the camera.

 3 – Avoid matching too much; for example, if one of you is wearing dark pants, the other should wear a light-colored bottom.
-Another example, if one of you is wearing a dark navy top, the other shouldn’t wear a dark or similarly-colored top.
+Another example is if one of you is wearing a dark navy top, the other shouldn’t wear a dark or similarly-colored top.
 Color coordination helps balance out an image.

 4 – Avoid one outfit being casual while the other one is dressy.
 It’s not wrong per se, but it does unbalance the image and make it look awkward.